pantheon-systems/pantheon-advanced-page-cache/README.md

 ### Additional purging by path

-When a post is published for the first time, the permalink's path is also purged above and beyond the keys.
+When a post is published for the first time, the permalink's path is also purged even if it has no matching keys.
 This can be further filtered with the `pantheon_clear_post_path` filter.

 ```php
 add_action('pantheon_clear_post_path', function($paths) {